Raychaudhuri equation in scalar-tensor theory: Abstract

 \section{Abstract}

-Implications of the Raychaudhuri equation in focusing of geodesic congruence is studied in the framework of scalar-tensor gravity.
-Brans-Dicke theory and Bekenstein's scalar field theories are picked up for investigation.
-A static spherically symmetric distribution and a spatially homogeneous and isotropic cosmological model are dealt with in both the theories as specific examples.
-It is found that even for very reasonable physical conditions, there are possibilities for a violation of the convergence condition leading to a possibility of avoiding a singularity.
+Implications of the Raychaudhuri equation in focusing of geodesic congruences are studied in the framework of scalar-tensor theory of gravity.
+Specifically, we investigate the Brans-Dicke theory and Bekenstein's scalar field theory.
+In both of these theories, we deal with a static spherically symmetric distribution and a spatially homogeneous and isotropic cosmological model as specific examples.
+We find that it is possible to violate the convergence condition under reasonable physical assumptions.
+This leads to the possibility of avoiding a singularity.

 \keywords{Raychaudhuri equation; scalar-tensor theory.}